-An artist who is operating a successful art business knows all of their expenses and income coming in.
+An artist operating a successful art business knows all their expenses and income.

-There are going to things that you need to invest in and there will be things that you wish you had but do not need them at this point.
+There will be things you need to invest in, and there will be things you wish you had but do not need at this point.

-For example, when I first started, I would draw where ever I could.
+For example, when I first started, I would draw wherever possible.

 I didn’t have a drawing table or an office for the art business.

-It would have been nice to have an office/art studio at that time, but I could not afford it at that time.
+It would have been nice to have an office/art studio then, but I could not afford it then.

-I made do with what I had, and when money was coming in, I would reinvest in my business.
+I made do with what I had, and when money came in, I would reinvest it in my business.